skills/idea-to-app-with-spark/.github/steps/1-step.md

 <img width="100px" align="right" alt="Nyantocat Gif" src="https://octodex.github.com/images/nyantocat.gif">

-When your app seems to be ready and working, check the box of the example application you chose to create, then wait a few moments for the next step to be shared.
+When your app seems to be ready and working, check the box of your favorite example application, then wait a few moments for the next step to be shared.

 - [ ] Paper Plates - 🍽️ Prototype Designer
 - [ ] Coffee Shop - ☕️ Secret Menu